acsoto/soto-blog-nextjs/data/blog/202301/moving-to-nextjs.md

 I modified something else except for changing designs from the starter to my last version.

 - **Dark Mode**: Changed background `#22272E` and text color `ADBAC7` in dark mode with Github dark dimmed style.
 Changed cards and buttons hovering color to `bg-opacity-10`
 - **Images**: Using `NextJS Images` in `PostCard` and the cover of posts.
 It helped minified the size of the original images.
 However, because it requires me to offer width and depth in advance, It is a little challenging to apply it in markdown files.
 Maybe I would use `mdx` but I still don't want to break pure markdown files.
+I will talk about this later.
 - **Minor Modifications**
   - Greetings with gradient background color text and Twemoji. <i className="twa twa-partying-face inline-block" /> (Inspired by [Leo](https://www.leohuynh.dev))
   - Two columns post cards layout on the large screen.